ScottishCovidResponse/rampvis-api/README.md

 # About

-RESTful APIs of the RAMPVIS system.
+This project implements RESTful APIs of the RAMPVIS system.
 This repository consist of the following top-level folders.

 1. data-api

    - Implemented in Python, FastAPI, and other Python libraries.
    - APIs for all data.
    - API implements processing functions, e.g., analytical algorithms, propagation, scheduler agents, etc.